Hanging Onto Writing For Content Mills is Like Hanging Onto a Bad Relationship

 Let me explain what I mean: you get into a relationship with someone, and at first, it's so exciting.
 You have found someone new.
 Someone who likes you, and who likes to spend time with you.
 You are getting some positive stuff out of the relationship.
 You put your heart and soul into this relationship.
 Everything is fresh, and you share your excitement over this new development with your friends and family.
-After awhile though, the other person in your relationship seems to take advantage of you.
+After a while though, the other person in your relationship seems to take advantage of you.
 They don't want to spend as much time with you.
 You feel as though you are being taken advantage of and that the other person is getting a lot more from you than you are from them.
 But you hang onto that relationship because you are comfortable.
 You know what to expect.
 You still get the perk of being IN a relationship with someone.
 People won't nag you about why you don't have a significant other or why you aren't married.
 But really, is the choice you are making to stay in the relationship preventing you from finding a better one?
 Maybe there is a person out there who is better for you, and you can give your all to, and you won't feel taken advantage of.
 Maybe if you just let go, you could open up your life to other possibilities that you would never find if you stayed stuck in that relationship.

 Imagine Content Mills as Your Love Interest

 Now substitute content mills instead of a "relationship."
 If you are slugging away writing for content mills that pay you peanuts, they are obviously taking advantage of you.
 And you are probably putting your heart and soul into writing the best articles possible for the content mills, and they are getting a lot more from you than you are from them.
 This is true especially if you are not a particularly fast writer.
 You might slave over your keyboard, doing research and writing for hours and only write two articles.
 Maybe you only make $8 to $10 for your time.
-But you hang on to those content mills because at least you are earning SOME money.
+But you hang on to those content mills because at least you are earning some money.
 And when you tell people you are a writer, at least you can quote some actual sites that you write for, even if you know they aren't good to you financially.
 Because you know when you tell people you are a writer, they want to know what you write.
 And at least with content mills, you have some subjects you have written about, and actual websites you can say you have written for.

 But what if writing for those content mills is taking so much of your precious time that it is preventing you from finding a site out there that will be better for you financially.
 What if that site appreciates your talent and will actually pay you more money.
 Aren't you worth it?
 Isn't your writing talent honestly worth more money than 1 penny a word?
-I think for may of you, that is probably true.
+I think for many of you, that is probably true.